Protofy-xyz/Protofy/README.md

 You can add other folders inside of `packages/` if you know what you're doing and have a good reason to.

+## 🔑 Key features
+There are many features and artisanal technologies included in this starter.
+Let's explain some of them and where to find them.

+### Cascading prompt system for LLM context management
+TODO

+### VisualUI
+[WSIWYG](https://es.wikipedia.org/wiki/WYSIWYG) editor for react.
+You can find it on `packages/visualui`.
+It's a technology that you can use to edit your react components.
+It's used by the admin panel to edit custom pages.

+### Protoflow
+TODO

 ## 🚀 Getting started
 Using a freezed version: